HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 vchdfe path_to_data [--option option_value]
 ```
 where `[]` denote optional arguments.

-Note: It is highly recommeded that during installation you added the binary path to your system path described in Step 4 of Windows instructions or Step 3 of MacOS instructions.
-If you weren't able to do so, please open the terminal.
-Windows users must open as administrator:  open Windows menu, type "powershell", right-click on the powershell, click "run as administrator".
-In the terminal run `cd installation_path`, then do  Step 4 of Windows instructions or Step 3 of MacOS instructions according to your case.

 You can see a list of examples provided in a section below or type in the powershell